Near Threshold Computation of Partitioned Ring Learning With Error (RLWE) Post Quantum Cryptography on Reconfigurable Architecture: Cluster Algorithms

 \section{Cluster Algorithms}

-This paper analyses four clustering algorithms to group the different sub components of RLWE hardware accelerator.
+This paper analyses four cluster algorithms to group the different sub components of RLWE hardware accelerator.
 All these four algorithms follow different set of rules to find the similarity of the data in the data distribution.
-Based on our design requirements this paper implements four algorithms as stated below:
+Based on our design requirements, this paper implements four cluster algorithms as stated below: